kanidm/kanidm/book/src/sync/concepts.md

 In some environments Kanidm may be the first Identity Management system introduced.
 However many existing environments have existing IDM systems that are well established and in use.
-To allow Kanidm to work with these, it is possible to synchronised data between these IDM systems.
+To allow Kanidm to work with these, it is possible to synchronise data between these IDM systems.

 Currently Kanidm can consume (import) data from another IDM system.
 There are two major use cases for this: